Back to blog

 Your finance team will ask this immediately.
 AI features have real marginal cost (model inference).
 You need to cover that cost and ideally make margin.
 There are five models ISVs are using right now.

+• Bundled (AI Included).
 AI features included in all plans.
-Raise base pricing 10-20% to cover cost.
+Raise base pricing 10–20% to cover cost.
+Maximum adoption but margin impact at high usage.

 White-labeling: your brand, not ours